zamilskhan/3docs/source/admin-guide/openid-connect.md

 _Block Encryption Algorithms:_ A128CBC+HS256, A256CBC+HS612, A128GCM, A256GCM,

+## OpenID Connect Relying Party Registration
+Relying parties can register with the Gluu Server both statically, by the Gluu Server admin, and dynamically, as specified by OpenID Connect Discovery.
+To allow dynamic registration, you register an initial OAuth 2.0 client that other relying parties can use to get access tokens for registration.
+You can also enable OpenID Connect relying parties to register dynamically without having to provide an access token.
+If dynamic registration is enabled, make sure to limit or throttle registrations as it could be used as a form of DDOS.

 ## Session management

+OpenID Connect lets the relying party track whether the end user is logged in at the provider, and also initiate end user logout at the provider.
+The specification has the relying party monitor session state using an invisible iframe and communicate status using the HTML 5 postMessage API.

-Logout is a catch-22.
-There is no perfect answer to logout that satisfies all the requirements of all the domains on the Internet.
+However, be forewarned that there is no perfect answer to logout that satisfies all requirements for all domains on the Internet.
 For example, large OpenID Providers, like Google, need a totally stateless implementation--Google cannot track sessions on the server side for every browser on the Internet.
 But in smaller domains, server side